sandstorm/dependency-analysis/README.md

 ### Commented lines

 The parsers ignore comments.
-Commented imports are treated as normal imports
+Commented imports are treated as normal imports.

 ### Unused imports

-Unused imports are treated as normal imports
+Unused imports are treated as normal imports.

 # Developer documentation